-I received a sample of this primer with one of my recent purchases from Mecca which couldn’t have been timed better as I’d just ran out of my current primer and had been looking at this one to possibly replace it.
+I received a sample of this Hourglass Veil Mineral Primer with one of my recent purchases from Mecca which couldn’t have been timed better as I’d just ran out of my current primer and had been looking at this one to possibly replace it.

 So from this sample packet I was able to test this primer five times which was a good amount to understand how it wore in different conditions and with different products.

 The formula of this was a mousse like texture that was incredibly light weight.
 If I hadn’t seen it on my fingers first I wouldn’t have known that I’d applied anything at all.

 It also had white/grey pigment which I wasn’t expecting.
 It could slightly lighten my complexion before I’d really blended it in.
 I assume this comes from the SPF properties as it reminded me of the white cast effect from sunscreen.

 This primer is supposed to smooth pores, correct redness and significantly increase the longevity of your makeup.

 Firstly, I could say that it maybe softened my overall appearance however I’ve definitely used cheaper primers that filled in my pores a lot more than this did.
 I could have applied a heavier amount I suppose however I worried that it would leave a white cast from the SPF.

 Secondly I can’t say I noticed any particular improvement in my redness however I don’t have a lot of that to begin with anyway so any changes might not have shown up on my skin as significantly.